How Much Sunscreen Should I Use on My Face and Body?

 How Much Sunscreen Should I Use?

-We hate to break this news to you, but according to Dr. Lain, you’re probably not putting enough sunscreen on your skin.
-“The vast majority of us do not apply enough sunscreen to achieve the SPF rating on the bottle,” he says.
-“Recent research [by the AAD] determined that the average person would need about 10-15 minutes to apply enough sunscreen on exposed skin when going to the pool or beach to achieve the correct SPF rating.
-Not only is that a lot of time, it takes a lot of sunscreen as well!”
+The AAD recommends applying at least a full ounce of sunscreen (which is an equivalent to a shot glass) on your body and about a tablespoon on your face.
+“The vast majority of us do not apply enough sunscreen to achieve the SPF rating on the bottle,” says Dr. Lain.
+“Recent research by the AAD determined that the average person would need about 10-15 minutes to apply enough sunscreen on exposed skin when going to the pool or beach to achieve the correct SPF rating.
+Not only is that a lot of time, it takes a lot of sunscreen as well.”
 If your sunscreen bottles last you for months and months, chances are you aren’t applying enough on a daily basis.

 Don’t expect protection immediately after you apply sunscreen.
 The AAD recommends applying sunscreen at least 15 minutes before you step outside to allow the formula a chance to absorb properly.